Grid Modernization Grant Program

 Grid Modernization Grants

-The Energy Conservation and Management Division (ECAM) is actively accepting and reviewing applications for the Grid Modernization Program through the Notice of Funding Opportunity that was released September 2025.
-Municipalities and county governments, state agencies, state universities, public schools, post-secondary education institutions, and Indian nations, tribes and pueblos are all eligible to apply.
-All projects must take place within New Mexico.
+The Energy Conservation and Management Division (ECAM) reviewed and allocated funds to applicants for the Grid Modernization Program through the Notice of Funding Opportunity that was released September 2025.
+Applications were accepted November 2025 through February 2026.
+Municipalities and county governments, state agencies, state universities, public schools, post-secondary education institutions, and Indian nations, tribes and pueblos were all eligible to apply.
+All projects will take place within New Mexico.

 In 2025, the Community Benefit Fund was established to support projects for purposes that include reducing greenhouse gas emissions, increasing electricity from renewable energy resources, and increasing grid capacity.
 The State Legislature allocated $70 million from this fund to the grid modernization grant fund for the purpose of administering and supporting projects through the Grid Modernization Grant Program.